Skip to content

 For each column, the parquet file metadata has a path_in_schema attribute that follows

-a specific naming scheme for nested columnds.
+a specific naming scheme for nested columns.
 This function computes a mapping of

 the full paths to the corresponding Iceberg IDs.